 The WWP Vocabulary app gave us a focus and sequence for the summer work, and we soon were able to select books that served as contexts for targeting the vocabulary sets, as well as developing narrative with Story Grammar Marker®, with just a few examples provided here:

-Along with the above examples, other books were identified to correspond to the theme of the vocabulary set, including Dr. Seuss’ Oh, The Places You’ll Go!
+Along with the above examples, other books were identified to correspond to the theme of the vocabulary set, including Dr. Seuss’ <a target=">Oh, The Places You’ll Go!
 (Words About Going Places, Level C, Set 2) and Bernard Waber’s word-minimal Courage, related to Action Sequences and List Structures, as well as concepts around positive self-talk.
 Googling phrases such as “kids’ books about accomplishments” was of great assistance in matching themes to books, as another tech tip for you!